GBen1/CountMADescrow/README.md

 ***

+**The Release Index: Among the madescrows created how much have been released ?**

+>At the end of the script you will be able to see the release index of your last search in entering `bash displaylaststats.sh`.

+***

 **The Reliability Index : What is the MINIMAL probability for a real madescrow found to be a real sale on the marketplace (and not a fake/test) ?**

  - Due to the very low fees on this platform it could be enough cheap to make fakes/tests madescrows on the particl marketplace (in buying your own listing for example) which could impact negatively the reliability of this script.